 The average injury settlement for car crash accidents relating to general damages that a car passenger might receive can be viewed using our compensation calculator.

 Proving Fault For Injuries To A Passenger In A Car Accident

-If you’ve been injured as a passenger in a car accident and are looking to claim compensation, proving who’s at fault for your injuries is important.
+If you’ve been injured as a taxi passenger in a car accident, for example, and are looking to claim compensation, proving who’s at fault for your injuries is important.

 It is imperative that medical attention is sought as soon as possible to ensure there are no complications.
 Issues such as concussion tend to be commonplace in car accidents but very often the symptoms of concussion may not be apparent until hours or days later.
 The same with passenger in car accident whiplash where the symptoms of whiplash injury often appear hours or days after the car accident.
 Receiving medical attention also ensures that your medical records are updated with details of the car accident, injuries and any treatment.
 These can be used in a court of law when pursuing compensation.

 It is vital to gather as much evidence as possible to prove negligence for a car accident such as:

 - Photographs of the vehicles involved;